Samora Machel: International relationships

 Samora Machel established a strong relationship with Italy, because of its interest in fighting apartheid and Portuguese colonialism.
 In particular, the city of Reggio Emilia organized many initiatives to draw Italian attention to the great political problems of southern Africa.
-On 24 and 25 March 1973, Machel took part in the first "National Conference of solidarity against colonialism and imperialism for freedom and independence of Mozambique, Angola and Guinea Bissau".
+On March 24 and 25, 1973, Machel took part in the first "National Conference of solidarity against colonialism and imperialism for freedom and independence of Mozambique, Angola and Guinea Bissau".

 When Reggio Emilia sent the first solidarity ship "Amanda", Machel welcomed it at the port of Maputo.
 He said: "Solidarity is not a charity act.
 It's cooperation, mutual support between peoples striving to reach the same goal.
 This ship brings peace, it brings the solidarity of the whole Italian people for every population."

 He returned to visit Reggio Emilia in 1981.